Syllabus for ECO-112

 The primary objective of this course is to teach you to understand the interaction of households and firms in specific markets.
 You will study market efficiency, the tax system, the behavior of firms in the marketplace, and labor markets.

 After completing this course, you should be able to:

-CO1 Compare the differences between private, common, and public goods and their significance to the
+CO1 Compare the differences between private, common, and public goods and their significance to the economy.

 CO2 Contrast different market structures and the effects of the various costs of production.